How to start (and finish) a writing project

 by | Feb 22, 2018 | academic writing, time management

-The two obstacles to writing more that I often hear in the I Should Be Writing Facebook group are:
+The two obstacles to writing more that I often hear from hundreds of clients I’ve helped over the years are:

 “I don’t know how to start”